evolvedbinary/hsg-project-wiki/Setup.md

-# Setting up a history.state.gov Development Environment
+# Set up a history.state.gov Development Environment

 > Last updated on September 3, 2019 for eXist 5.0.0.